Skip to main content

 We are committed to developing long-term and scalable projects that make energy transition a reality for the glass industry

-Renewable gases, like biomethane, green hydrogen and oxygen are the best complementary solutions for deep decarbonization of glass manufacturing when electrification is not an option.
-Gas will continue to have an important role to suffice a significative portion of the overall energy needs.
-Locally produced renewable gases, available at scale, increase the resilience of local plants to energy shortages, energy and carbon markets volatility and to decarbonization targets achievements.
+Renewable gases, like biomethane, green hydrogen and green oxygen are the best complementary solutions for deep decarbonisation of glass manufacturing when electrification is not an option.
+Gas will continue to have an important role in supplying a significative portion of the overall energy needs.
+Locally produced renewable gases, available at scale, increase the resilience of local plants to energy shortages, energy and carbon market volatility and achieve decarbonisation targets.

 REGA ENERGY